OAGi/Score/docs/test_cases/TestSuite42.md

 2. He visits the Home page and clicks on the BIE tab.
 3. He clicks on the "View/Edit Business Term" from the dropdown list.
 4. He clicks on the "Upload Business Terms" button.
-5. On the "Upload Business Terms" page, he will click on "Download template" in the right corner.
+5. On the "Upload Business Terms" page, he will click on "Download template" on the right corner.
 Verify that a csv file named "businessTermTemplateWithExample.csv" is downloaded and saved into local drive.
 (Assertion [#1](#test-assertion-4241)).
 6. On the same page, he will click on the attach button.
 An window will open for the end user to select the updated csv files with all the business term information for upload.
 He will select that file to upload.
-7. Verify that all the business terms in the uploaded csv file are listed in the table.
+7. Verify that all the business terms in the uploaded csv file are listed in the table after uploaded.
 (Assertion [#2](#test-assertion-4242)).
 8. Verify that a warning message will pop up if the csv file does not follow the format as specified in the template.
 (Assertion [#3](#test-assertion-4243)).
 9. The end user will fix the format errors in the csv file and re-upload.
 10. Verify that a new business term is created in the table if the external reference uri is new in the uploaded csv file.
 (Assertion [#4](#test-assertion-4244)).